Varied Carpet Beetle Identification Guide

 Varied carpet beetles are not dangerous pests, but they are damaging pests.
-The larval stage is the stage of development that causes most damage.
-After the females lay their eggs on a source of food (fabrics, animal products, or dry goods) the larvae hatch in the material and begin feeding on it- damaging or contaminating it in the process.
-The oils found in people's hair attracts varied carpet beetles and other species of carpet beetles.
-As we sleep they crawl across us to feed on our hair.
-The hairs that cover the larva's body cause a skin rash on some people.
+The larval stage is the stage of development that causes the most damage.
+After the females lay their eggs on a source of food (fabrics, animal products, or dry goods), the larvae hatch in the material and begin feeding on it- damaging or contaminating it in the process.
+The oils found in people's hair attract varied carpet beetles and other species of carpet beetles.
+As we sleep, they crawl across us to feed on our hair.
+The hairs that cover the larva's body cause a skin rash in some people.
 The rash that develops is often confused with bed bug bites.

-Getting help from a professional pest control expert is the best way to eliminate varied carpet beetles and keep them from returning.
-Albemarle Termite & Pest Control technicians are highly trained and dedicated to providing safe, effective and affordable pest control services.
+Getting help from a professional home pest control expert is the best way to eliminate varied carpet beetles and keep them from returning.
+Albemarle Termite & Pest Control technicians are highly trained and dedicated to providing safe, effective, and affordable pest control services in Elizabeth City.
 Our local, family-owned pest control company prioritizes putting our customers first and exceeding expectations.
 For home or business owners looking to eliminate pests once and for all, call Albemarle Termite & Pest Control today!

 Pests are not just a nuisance; they pose potential health risks and are capable of damaging property.
 Avoid problems with varied carpet beetles with the help of the following prevention tips.